 |If your VAT taxable transactions exceeds 100,000 GEL during any continuous 12 calendar months, you need to register as a VAT taxpayer immediately and pay VAT on all future transactions that qualify for VAT.
 VAT is 18%. |

-Certain business activities are completely exempt from paying VAT, but you can still register for VAT if you choose, no matter your turnover, so you can the claim back VAT on certain business purchases – and claim back reverse VAT.
+Certain business activities are completely exempt from paying VAT, but you can still register for VAT if you choose, no matter your turnover, so you can the claim back VAT on certain business purchases (limitations apply) – and claim back reverse VAT.

 |Tax Declarations||Submit a simplified annual income tax declaration prior to April 1st of the year following your reporting year.||Submit monthly income tax Declarations between 1st and 15th of each month. |